Overview

 - the nargs system variable which holds the number of

-- metamethods originally inherited from Lua to define operations
+- metamethods inherited from Lua to define operations

 for tables, sets,